 From Wasteland To Wasteland (2016-18)

-Dawn Cole, Lorna Dallas Conte, Helder Clara, Dan Thompson and Graham Ward are making initial work and developing a prolonged project in response to the Lochnagar Crater, France and TS Eliot’s The Waste Land.
-The five artists visited the crater in March 2017.
+I was one of five artists working in response to the Lochnagar Crater, France and TS Eliot’s The Waste Land.
+We visited the crater in March 2017.
 A First Friday in Margate showed work-in-progress in June 2017, with an exhibition at Lombard Street Gallery Margate in February 2018 as part of Turner Contemporary’s offsite programme.